-Thank you for taking the time to attend this consultation event.
+Thank you for taking the time to read this consultation booklet.
 In order to record your views and improve the effectiveness of our consultation, please complete this short feedback form.

 Please complete in BLOCK CAPITALS.
 (Please tick one box per question only)